virtuosonic/agender/trunk/Readme.txt

     website is named something like Agender-x.x.x.exe where x.x.x is the version.

-    Read the file INSTALL, if you don't wan't to read so much, here are some short instructions:

-        Type on a terminal:
-            $cd $(Agender)
-            $./configure
-            $make
-            $su -c make\ install

-    $(Agender) is the directory where this file is , don't type the $ at the start of every line.

-    If you aren't using a un*x operating system, you can generate makefiles and project file for several compiler using bakefile for example:
-        bakefile -f gnu Agender.bkl
-        bakefile -f msvc Agender.bkl
+	-To build using Visual C++ you can use the workspace or the solution in the build folder

+	-To build with MinGW you can use the makefile makefile.gcc,

+	-If you are using UNIX then use GNUMakefile to build with gnu make and g++.

+	-If you have a really powerfull IDE then use the Code::Blocks project in the src folder

-    If you're building from svn then you need to generate your makefile using bakefile, you can get bakefile at: http://www.bakefile.org/
+    If you're building from svn or you need makefiles for borland, digital mars or open watcom, then you need to generate your makefile using bakefile, you can get bakefile at: http://www.bakefile.org/

 Bugs: